And now prepare for something that will blow your mind.

 it prints it.

-Then it calls itself (recursion) with a different argument n-1
+Then it calls itself (recursively) with a different argument n-1

 .